Electricity in Northern Afghanistan – Promoting Economic Growth and Reducing Poverty

 Measures & Results

-In order to expand energy infrastructure to improve electricity transmission in Northern Afghanistan and activate investment in areas where it will have maximum impact, the programme is advising the Afghan partners on the selection of locations and on planning and implementation.
+In order to expand energy infrastructure to improve electricity transmission in Northern Afghanistan, the programme is advising the Afghan partners on the selection of locations and on planning and implementation.

 Providing an electricity supply in Northern Afghanistan entails a whole host of activities: the construction of high voltage transmission lines to expand regional grids and facilitate electricity imports, the installation of new or enhanced substations and, if relevant, local distribution grids to supply nearby communities.